Torkelson, Hjerstad, Meyer lead top 10 picks in MLB draft - WHIZ News

 AUSTIN MARTIN, SS, VANDERBILT (6-0, 185, 21)

 Martin was also mentioned as a potential top pick.
 He started at six positions as a freshman and played most of last season and this year at third base, but also worked at second and center field in college.
-The Blue Jays took him as a shortstop despite having Bo Bichette there now.
+The Blue Jays took him as a shortstop despite having Bo Bichette there now, but amateur scouting director Shane Farrell said Toronto has not decided on position for Martin.
 Considered by some as the best pure hitter — college or high school — in this year’s class.
 Led the SEC last year with a .392 batting average and .486 slugging percentage, along with a Division I-leading 87 runs.

 No. 6 — SEATTLE MARINERS